Nonpoint Source Pollution:

 The 1987 amendments to the Clean Water Act (CWA) established the Section 319 Nonpoint Source Management Program.
 Under this section of the CWA, states receive grant money each year that supports a wide variety of activities, including technical assistance, financial assistance, education, training, monitoring, and other efforts to minimize nonpoint source impacts on water quality.
 The Section 319 program is coordinated by the United States Environmental Protection Agency (EPA) on a national scale.

 South Carolina receives an annual grant allocation from EPA to address nonpoint source pollution as described in the state's NPS Management Plan.
 Along with regulatory efforts, DHEC passes a portion of these funds to organizations to implement watershed-based plans.
 These implementation grants are solicited periodically through a competitive process, and can be geared toward a variety of nonpoint source concerns that cannot be fully addressed through regulation.
 Projects engage organizations to install on-the-ground best management practices (BMPs) and do public education and outreach.
 Past and current project examples include septic repair/replacement, stream restoration, green infrastructure, conservation easements, agricultural BMPs, and more.
-To view past and current implementation projects, visit the Section 319 Nonpoint Source Implementation Grants page.
+View past and current implementation projects, on the Section 319 Nonpoint Source Implementation Grants page.